da-ol-man/oldgeek.xyz/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
 Hello.
-Like you I am a noob (a new internet user)
+Like you I am a noob (a new internet user).
+I am not talking noobie as in I've been online.
+I'm talking noob as in I want to have my own website/blog and I want to interact with the online community.

+That's us, The Noobies.